 Teaching the Next Generation of Butchers

 In a time of increasing disconnection from our food systems, we are excited to share the craft of butchery with our students in an effort to reconnect people to farms and food.
 In our long history of teaching, we’ve explored a variety of formats, time commitments, price points, and areas of focus.
-We’re thrilled to enter this next chapter of our education program with our Head Butcher Instructor Jason Yang (aka @criminaldefencebutcher).
-We are proud to offer our first intensive series at our Flagship Butchery in Greenwich, Connecticut that provides more access to case cutting, custom butchery, and creative utilization of the whole animal through inventive recipes and old school practices.
-Here’s a bit about our upcoming Intensive Butcher Training Program, Pork 301 from Mr Yang himself:
+We’re thrilled to enter this next chapter of our education program with our Head Butcher Instructor Jason Yang (YouTube: How to Butcher an Entire Cow, Instagram: @criminaldefencebutcher).
+We are proud to offer our professional intensive series Pork 301 and Beef 301 at our Flagship Butchery in Greenwich, CT, which provides more access to case cutting, custom butchery, and creative utilization of the whole animal through inventive recipes and old school practices.
+Here’s a bit about our Pork 301 series from Mr. Yang himself:

 Pork is a delicious, nutritious, and relatively low-cost meat that is unparalleled in culinary versatility, from pulled pork to pork chops, from bacon to charcuterie.
 Our beautiful, pasture-raised hogs are sourced from JD Farms in Eton, NY.
 On this pastoral 2,800 acre farm, the pigs forage on pasture and woodlands and receive non-GMO feed.
 Our hogs come from a distinguished lineage of breeds such as Berkshire, Duroc, Yorkshire, Landrace and Tamworth.
 These breeds are prized for their ability to forage, develop muscle quickly, and are hearty enough to weather New England winters.
 Their meat is distinguished by its marbling, reddish hue, and generous, creamy fat cover.